SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 for parallelism to matter.
 Using a multithreaded array for broadcast we find helpful around `N>1000`, though the Sundials manual says `N>100,000`.
-For high order Runge-Kutta methods it's likely lower than the Sundials estimate because of more operations packed into each internal step, but as always that will need more benchmarks to be precise and will depend on the problem being solved.
-GPUs generally require some intensive parallel operation in the user's `f` function to be viable, for example a matrix multiplication for a stencil computation in a PDE.
-If you're simply solving some ODE element-wise on a big array it likely won't do much or it will slow things down just due to how GPUs work.
+For high order Runge-Kutta methods it's likely lower than the Sundials estimate because of more operations packed into each internal step, but as always, that will need more benchmarks to be precise and will depend on the problem being solved.
+GPUs generally require some intensive parallel operation in the user's `f` function to be viable, for example, a matrix multiplication for a stencil computation in a PDE.
+If you're simply solving some ODE element-wise on a big array, it likely won't do much, or it will slow things down just due to how GPUs work.
 DistributedArrays require parallel linear solves to really matter, and thus are only recommended when you have a problem that cannot fit into memory or are using a stiff solver with a Krylov method for the linear solves.